-The full year out-turn delivered above budget spend of £509k relating to service provision (mainly through high temporary accommodation demand, higher housing benefit costs for temporary accommodation, unexpected legal costs and lower income in some areas).
-The overspend was managed through the additional income gain from the NNDR Pilot in 2019-20 (as approved by Full Council) to give the £1k under spend and the General fund balance is £2,501k, which is still considered an adequate balance.
+The full year out-turn delivered below budget spend of £349k relating to service provision (mainly through additional Government Covid-19 grants and higher than forecast planning income).
+This has increased the General fund balance above its minimum to £2,849k, which is still considered an adequate balance.

-There was a surplus of £2,246k on our Commercial Property Trading Account after adjusting for property revaluations and this was contributed from Commercial Property to the General Fund.
+There was a surplus of £1,993k on our Commercial Property Trading Account after adjusting for property revaluations and this was contributed from Commercial Property to the General Fund.